how to pass values

 AssertionError: "I received: <class 'object'>" != 'I received: object'

-object is the mother of all Python classes, they inherit from it by default
+object is the mother class that all Python classes come from

 green: make it pass